IEnSF: Iterative Ensemble Score Filter for Reducing Error in Posterior Score Estimation in Nonlinear Data Assimilation: Conclusion

 In this work, we proposed the Iterative Ensemble Score Filter (IEnSF), an extension of the ensemble score filter (EnSF) designed to reduce structural errors in posterior score approximation.
 By deriving the exact posterior score expression under a Gaussian mixture prior assumption, we identified the key components required for consistent score estimation.
 We then developed practical approximation schemes for the weighting function and likelihood score, and introduced an iterative refinement strategy to correct biases during the reverse SDE sampling.
 This iterative update effectively incorporates observational information while maintaining stability in the posterior distribution.

 Our numerical experiments demonstrated the advantages of IEnSF across a range of scenarios.
 In low-dimensional linear settings, IEnSF achieved posterior consistency comparable to the Kalman filter and particle filter, significantly outperforming the original EnSF.
 In nonlinear cases with non-Gaussian posteriors, IEnSF reduced bias and captured non-Gaussian features effectively, even under sparse observation operators.
 Finally, in the high-dimensional Lorenz-96 model, IEnSF achieved performance competitive with state-of-the-art methods such as LETKF, while retaining flexibility in handling nonlinearity.
 These results highlight the potential of diffusion-based ensemble methods for scalable and accurate Bayesian filtering.
-Future directions include extending IEnSF to joint state–parameter estimation, integrating adaptive schemes for likelihood score refinement, and applying the method to large-scale geophysical models.
+Future directions include extending IEnSF to joint state–parameter estimation, integrating adaptive schemes for likelihood score refinement, {optimizing the initialization of the reference posterior, for example through a Kalman-family update, to accelerate the convergence of the iterative refinement,} and applying the method to large-scale geophysical models.
 More broadly, the iterative refinement framework may also be useful for other score-based generative approaches in uncertainty quantification and data assimilation.